-- Improved Conversion Rates – Your clients already want to work with you.
+- Improved conversion rates.
+Your clients already work with you.
 So, unless they’ve had a disappointing experience, they will buy from you again.

-- Fewer Marketing Efforts – With customer retention, you’ll spend less time and resources on new clients.
+- Fewer marketing efforts.
+With customer retention, you’ll spend less time and resources on new clients.
 You won’t have to convince them that you are their best choice.
-Build a long-term business relationship with a new customer can cost you 16 times more than to maintain an existing customer.
+Building a long-term business relationship with a new customer can cost you 16 times more than to retain an existing customer.

-- Improvements – Customer retention is an excellent way to enhance offers and their effectiveness.
+- Improvements.
+Customer retention is an excellent way to enhance offers and their effectiveness.
 Is your customer service department on point?
 Did your products meet clients’ expectations?
 Do you provide an excellent value for the money that you receive?
-Ask for feedback, take note, and improve!
+Ask for feedback, take notes, and improve!

-- Raised Profits – As long as your existing customers trust you, it is much easier to cross-sell them.
+- Increased profits.
+As long as your existing customers trust you, it is much easier to cross-sell them.
 In fact, according to Gartner Group, 80% of your company’s revenue in the future will arrive from 20% of your current customers.

-- Reduced Costs – Saving some money is always a good thing!
+- Reduced costs.
+Saving money is always a good thing!
 As reported by Bain and Company, new prospects will cost your company 6-7 times more than keeping the existing ones.
 Also, a minor 5% increase in customer retention can increase your company’s ROI by 75%!

 Calculating Retention Rate

-If you want to estimate your customer retention rate, first, you need to define the time for which you want to measure (a week, a month, a quarter, a year).
-After that, add up the number of existing customers you had at the start of the specific time period, at the end of the time period, and the number of new customers you attained during that time period.
+If you want to estimate your customer retention rate, first, you need to define the measurement period (a week, a month, a quarter, a year).
+After that, add up the number of existing customers you had at the start of the specific time period, at the end of the time period, and the number of new customers you attained during that period.

 When you have the data ready, you can use the following formula: